 Agile has moved from being reserved for software development and it has become an approach that companies from a variety of industries have started to employ to become more adaptable and efficient.
 People who are looking to find employment in an Agile environment must hone their skills.
-In other way, they have to become that elusive, highly sought-after Agile project management expert.
+In other words, they have to become that elusive, highly sought-after Agile project management expert.

 Read on and find out how to do it.

 The road to becoming an expert in Agile project management may be long and sometimes even difficult, but it's certainly quite exciting.
 In order to begin from somewhere, you should familiarize yourself with the Agile methodology if you haven't done so by now.

 Therefore, what exactly is Agile?

 The purpose of Agile is to maximize the value of the product for the end-users.
 The Agile method has been around since early 1957 (or even earlier depending on how liberal you are with your Agile history) but only in 2001 with the emergence of the Agile Manifesto was the Agile method been able to gain the recognition it deserves.
 Today, Agile is being adopted more and more by various industries due to its revolutionary advantage in software development.
 The more you familiarize yourself with the Agile method, the easier it will be to master its project management skills.

 Try an Agile project management workshop or course